Aug 08, 2017

 155 Victoria Street, Potts Point; (02) 9240 3000

 The Stinking Bishops

-The Stinking Bishops has made its mark in toastie territory with not one but three melted-cheese creations on Brickfields bakery bread: Grilled Cheese (American parlance for the toastie) comprises “cheese, cheese, cheese” according to the menu; the Wagyu Smoked Beef Mr Crispy is Wagyu with stretchy gruyère, house-made pickles and horseradish mayo; and the Mushroom Mr Crispy is a meaty (minus the meat) creation with field and enoki mushrooms, thyme mayonnaise and mild, fruity taleggio.
-The secret, though, isn’t the cheese says co-owner Kieran Day of The Stinking Bishop: “Most importantly, butter, butter, butter.
+The Stinking Bishops has made its mark in toastie territory with not one but three melted-cheese creations on Brickfields bakery bread: Grilled Cheese (American parlance for the toastie) comprises “cheese, cheese, cheese”, according to the menu; the Wagyu Smoked Beef Mr Crispy is Wagyu with stretchy gruyère, house-made pickles and horseradish mayo; and the Mushroom Mr Crispy is a meaty (minus the meat) creation with field and enoki mushrooms, thyme mayonnaise and mild, fruity taleggio.
+The secret, though, isn’t the cheese, says co-owner Kieran Day: “Most importantly, butter, butter, butter.
 The French figured this out ages ago – we’re just stealing the technique.”

 The mushroom Mr Crispy from The Stinking Bishops

 5/63-71 Enmore Road, Newtown; (02) 9007 7754

 The Sandwich Shop

 There’s no mystery as to what’s going on at this establishment – well, The Sandwich Shop does do salad but as we all know, you don’t make friends with salad.
 Join the lunchtime queue at this Reservoir Street hole-in-the-wall and make your sandwich selection.
 The menu of sandwiches is substantial, as are the offerings themselves.
 For toasted triumph, order the Reuben – corned beef, sauerkraut, house-made thousand island dressing and Swiss cheese on rye, toasted until firm friends.